aielte-research/HackSynth-GRPO/README.md

    pip install -r requirements_vllm.txt
    ```

-Additionally, create a `.env` file with the required environment variables for the project (see example_env).
+Additionally, create a `.env` file with the required environment variables for the project (see `example_env` for reference).

 ---